How To Set or Change Timezone on CentOS 7

 This tutorial explains how to set or change the timezone on CentOS 7.

-You’ll need to be logged in as a user with sudo privileges in order to change the system’s timezone.
+To be able change the system’s timezone you’ll need to be logged in as root or user with sudo privileges .

 Checking the Current Timezone